freenas/freenas-docs/userguide/storage.rst

 the :guilabel:`Volume layout` drop down.
 Click :guilabel:`Extend Volume` to add the hot spare.

+.. danger:: When adding a spare disk to an encrypted pool the passphrase and recovery key are reset.
+Click :guilabel:`Download Key` to download the new recovery key.
+To create a new passphrase, click :guilabel:`Create Passphrase`.

 .. index:: Periodic Snapshot, Snapshot
 .. _Periodic Snapshot Tasks: